-Therefore, it's imperative to understand how critical it is for people to correctly use and care for dental implants.
-Our team at Noa Dental share the best tips for you to follow when using and caring for dental implants so you can experience all the positive benefits that they bring.
+Therefore, it’s imperative to understand how critical it is for people to correctly use and care for dental implants.
+The team at our Dental Clinic in Dubai share the best tips for you to follow when using and caring for dental implants so you can experience all the positive benefits that they bring.

 The primary purpose of dental implants is to create a frame for replacement teeth — crowns or overdentures — to be attached to, so your mouth can regain its original structure and function.
 With dental implants and replacement teeth, you will be able to chew your food thoroughly, create the right sounds for speech, and maintain the healthy structure of your mouth.